touying-typ/touying/themes/simple.typ

 ///
 /// - `aspect-ratio` is the aspect ratio of the slides.
 Default is `16-9`.
 ///
 /// - `header` is the header of the slides.
-Default is `utils.display-current-heading(setting: utils.fit-to-width.with(grow: false, 100%))`.
+Default is `self => utils.display-current-heading(setting: utils.fit-to-width.with(grow: false, 100%), depth: self.slide-level)`.
 ///
 /// - `header-right` is the right part of the header.
 Default is `self.info.logo`.
 ///